ekraw36/Tea_Docs/task_documentation.md

 - Compile and run the Python file.
 If it runs with no errors, the dataset has been successfully loaded.

-- *(Optional)* If  participants appear multiple times, specify a key column with `tea.data(data_path, key='ID')`.
-Without a key, each row in the dataset will be treated as an individual data point.
+-  **If participants appear multiple times:** specify a key column with `tea.data(data_path, key='ID')`.
+Without a key, each row in the dataset is treated as an individual data point.

-*Note: If your specify a key column but the key column doesn’t actually exist in your dataset, Tea will raise an error when running the program.*
+*Note: If your specify a key column but the key column doesn’t actually exist in your dataset, Tea raises an error when running the program.*

 ### 2. Define Variables
 Each column in the dataset corresponds to a different variable.
 For each variable you plan to analyze, Tea requires you to define it with a name, data type, and (if needed) a category or range.
 Tea uses these definitions to understand what kind of data you are working with and to determine which statistical tests are appropriate.<br>